WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 topics

-Figure 25.7 is excerpted from ["Fundamentals Of Computer Networking And Internetworking" class notes, chapter 25](https://www.cs.csustan.edu/~john/classes/previous_semesters/CS3000_Communication_Networks/2015_02_Spring/Notes/chap25.html) by Douglas Comer & Pearson Education.
-I used #25 as the basis for all of the following fitures.
+Figure 25.7 is excerpted from ["Fundamentals Of Computer Networking And Internetworking" class notes, chapter 25](https://www.cs.csustan.edu/~john/classes/previous_semesters/CS3000_Communication_Networks/2015_02_Spring/Notes/chap25.html) by Douglas Comer (Purdue University) and Pearson Education.
+I used #25 as the basis for
+all of the following figures.
 I hope my unorthodox numbering scheme didn't lead you on a goosechase to try to find Figure 3.

 ## Give Wallaroo a Try